ScaledMarkets/dabl/langref/task_decl.md

 ### Task Lifecycle Model

-A task is only executed if its `when` condition is met.
+A task is only executed if its inputs change, and its `when` condition is then met.

 If an error occurs while performing a task procedural statement, the default behavior is to terminate the task.
 However, an error handler can be installed using the `on` keyword.